Table of Contents

 Natural Resonance

-Natural resonance is the tendency of an object or material to vibrate sympathetically when exposed to sound waves at certain frequencies.
-When an object resonates, it amplifies and sustains specific frequencies, creating a characteristic tone.
+Natural resonance is the tendency of an object or material to vibrate sympathetically when exposed to sound waves at specific frequencies.
+When an object resonates, it amplifies and sustains particular frequencies, creating a characteristic tone.

-Resonance can be observed in musical instruments when a string, column of air, or other part of the instrument vibrates in response to the input of energy.
+Resonance can be observed in musical instruments when a string, column of air, or other part of the instrument vibrates in response to an energy input.
 The resulting resonance contributes to the instrument’s unique timbre or tone color.

 Digital Reverb